Prozone Mall, Aurangabad

 Prozone Mall, Aurangabad is one of the largest, as well as one of the first horizontally designed shopping malls in India.
-It has over 600000 sqft of retail space and was the first modern mall in Aurangabad.
+It has over 600000 sqft of retail space and was the first modern mall in Aurangabad, Maharashtra.

 Overview

 Prozone Aurangabad, designed to be a 'horizontal mall' on the lines of international developments, is spread over 20 acre.
 It is a two floor (ground + 1st level) structure.
 The mall was inaugurated on 8 October 2010 by Hrithik Roshan.

 Prozone Aurangabad has more than 150 retail stores selling top local and international brands, a five-screen cinema complex, 40,000 sqft family entertainment centre and 3000 parking bays.
 There are also plans to build an office complex above the centre.
 A business-class hotel will be constructed to complement the precinct.
 Additionally, high rise apartments and row bungalows are constructed parallel to the mall.

 Anchor tenants

 Inox Cineplexes operates a five screen multiplex at Prozone.